bmilojkovic/argus-h2-app/README.md

     - Dionysus
     - Hermes
     - Chaos (including curses)
+  - Hammers
   - Keepsake
   - Hex
 - Panel 2: **Arcana**
-  - All currently active Arcana cards with their descriptions, shown in no particular order.
+  - All currently active Arcana cards with their descriptions.
 - Panel 3: **Vows of Night**
   - Shown like in the Oath of the Unseen with full descriptions.
 - Panel 4: **Pinned boons**